INFOTECHSquad/OpenSource-Code/README.md

     Python -> program.py
     Rust -> program.rs
     PHP -> program.php
+    HTML -> index.html

+    Note: Put your project in one folder before commiting changes
     ```

 2. Pre-Existing programs can be refactored and made a pull request but if a program already exists in the repo, donot make another pull request for the same program.